Purpose

 Reports

 Reports containing rendered impression data are available electronically via the Reports interface.
-The interface enables the user to customize the data they wish to obtain either as a one-off, or a scheduled report.
+The interface enables users to customize the data they want to retrieve, either as a one-off or a scheduled report.

-Data in the reports can include the accredited ads requested and impression rendered counts, but also includes all other metrics, which are not currently MRC accredited, such as Clicks, Interactions and Spotlight data.
+Data in the reports may include counts of accredited ads requested and impressions rendered, as well as other metrics not currently MRC-accredited, such as Clicks, Interactions, and Spotlight data.

 Processed reporting data is available up to 18 months after the campaign end date.